 After cycling with the new unit for a few weeks using the smartphone notifications feature I have to say that I would miss this feature if I use again the old Polar M450.
 Having your smartphone in your panniers or in your back pocket is just the perfect way to ride your bike.
 It’s safer and feels the right way to ride your bike especially when you are on a long-distance trip.

 Strava Live Segments is a function which allows you to compete against segment leaders in Strava and you can see the information live on your Polar M460.
 I’m not a big fan of the Strava Live Segments but I guess this is a feature that many cyclists wanted for a long time.
 With the new device, you will be able to see live how you go in every segment you want.
 Almost all the new bike computers now are equipped with this feature so this a very logical step for Polar.

 One of the downsides of the Strava Live Segments is that it requires a Strava Premium Account in order to get the functionality working.
 You can always try it with the 60-day free trial which is offered by Strava for all users and after that decide if you want to pay for the Premium.

-While you are riding you will see the nearby segments and a countdown distance until the next segment.
+While you are riding you will see the nearby segments and a countdown distance to the next segment.
 This way you can enter the segment with the maximum speed possible in order to win the first position.